 The 2015 Amendment Act directly identified and addressed this issue through the express clarification that the partnership should not be liable for or subject to tax on income, with the exception of any taxes levied by a municipality, local authority or a comparable authority.
-As a result1, the outcome in another application ruled upon soon thereafter, which also involved German Limited Partnerships, was very different to that of BPR178.
+As a result, the outcome in another application ruled upon soon thereafter, which also involved German Limited Partnerships, was very different to that of BPR178.

-Binding Private Ruling 222 ('BPR222') which was issued on 18 February 2016, involved Limited partnerships conducting business in Germany.
-The three Limited Partnerships involved were all effectively managed from Germany, and the activities of the two Limited Partnerships, in which the third Limited Partnership was the 100% Limited Partner, created permanent establishments in Germany.
-All three Limited Partnerships were taxed as Partnerships in Germany, and the two operating Limited Partnerships were further subject to German trade taxes.
+Binding Private Ruling 222 ("BPR222") which was issued on the 18th of February 2016, involved Limited partnerships conducting business in Germany.
+The three Limited Partnerships involved were all effectively managed from Germany, and the activities of the two Limited Partnerships in which the third Limited Partnership was the 100% Limited Partner, created permanent establishments in Germany.
+All three Limited Partnerships were taxed as partnerships in Germany, and the two operating Limited Partnerships were further subject to German Trade Taxes.

-In the final ruling, the position and true intention of the National Treasury was restored as SARS regarded the German Limited Partnerships to all be Partnerships subject to flow-through taxation in South Africa for the purposes of making its ruling.
+In the final ruling, the position and true intention of the National Treasury was restored as SARS regarded the German Limited Partnerships to all be partnerships subject to flow-through taxation in South Africa for the purposes of making its ruling.
+Although BPR222 currently states that references to sections of the Act are those "applicable as at 3 December 2015", we believe the ruling made by SARS on 18 February 2016 is consistent with the amended 'foreign partnership' definition as at 31 December 2015.

 It is evident that the "foreign partnership" definition has seen progressive development since its introduction in 2011.
-It is believed that these amendments have already, and will continue, to reduce the use of foreign partnerships and other similar flow-through vehicles in South Africa for cross-border tax arbitrage.
+It is believed these amendments have already and will continue to reduce the use of foreign partnerships and other similar flow-through vehicles in South Africa for cross-border tax arbitrage.